indeedeng/status/README.md

-# indeedeng/status
+# Status

-Status is a project to help report the current status of dependencies that an application depends on, as well as the current health of any internal aspects of the application.
+Status is a project to help report the current state of external systems that an application depends on, as well as the current health of any internal aspects of the application.

 ## Dependency Management